CarbonPackages/Carbon.Hyphen/README.md

 ### Text

-Just use the `Carbon.Hyphen:Text` Fusion object as a processor or wrapper on the fusion value that should be hyphenated.
+Just use the `Carbon.Hyphen:Text` Fusion object as a processor or wrapper on the Fusion value that should be hyphenated.

 ```elm
 superlongValue = 'supercalifragilisticexpialidocious'